Skip to content

 A two-day trip through Westwater Canyon is a categorically different experience.
 Once you're camping in the canyon, the black granite walls at night, the sound of the river in the dark, and the quiet morning light on the rock change everything.

-The schedule: Most two-day groups run the first 8–10 miles on day one, camp at one of the two designated sites inside the canyon, then finish the lower 7–9 miles — including Skull Rapid — on day two.
+The schedule: Most two-day groups run the first 8–10 miles on day one, camp at the site the River Ranger assigns at launch, then finish the lower 7–9 miles — including Skull Rapid — on day two.

 Benefits: